junettel/VBA-challenge/README.md

 # VBA-challenge
-VBA Homework - The VBA of Wall Street
+The VBA of Wall Street

 ## Instructions